fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/chart-sources.md

 OK
 ```

-!!! warning
+{{% alert color="warning" title="Warning" %}}
 The HTTP API has no built-in authentication, this means you either need to
 port forward before making the request or put something in front of it to
 serve as a gatekeeper.
+{{% /alert %}}